Up: Theory group

 Research Interests

 We are also interested in transitions from ordinary nuclear matter to new phases such as a quark-gluon plasma or a colour superconductor.
 The plasma is the phase of matter which existed shortly after the Big Bang, and which may be recreated by colliding heavy nuclei together at ultrarelativistic energies.
 Colour-superconducting quark matter may exist at very high densities in the centre of neutron (or quark) stars.
-In our studies of strongly interacting matter we collaborate with Niels Walet.

 • "Seeing the lighter side of quarks", M Birse and J McGovern, Physics World, October 1995, page 35.